- MRCC 880

 FAQs for Conductive Labs shop shipping

-Unless you are in the United States you will most likely have to pay import tax, duty and or VAT imposed by your government.
-In the USA, order under $800 USD are not taxed.
+Unless you are in the United States you will most likely have to pay import tax, duty and/or VAT imposed by your government.

-When ordering from conductivelabs.com, in addition to shipping cost, you can see the estimated tax when adding items to the cart.
+When ordering from conductivelabs.com, in addition to shipping cost, you can see the estimated tax once an item is added to the cart.

 Check with your Country’s Customs department website for rules and fees.
 If your parcel ships by express carrier, you may also be charged an additional fee (around $10 USD) for their handling of the customs processing.
-We ship from a warehouse fulfillment provider in Hong Kong.
+We ship from Beaverton, Oregon USA.

 The carrier choices vary with the destination, size of package and cost.
 We use Easyship.com as our postage provider and they will typically offer the best price for the money, the fastest and the cheapest options.